03 Using R syntax

 classifier.
 With text_embeddings

-you have to provide an
+you have to provide a

-embedding produced by our BERT model.
+continue our example and use the embedding produced by our BERT

 With the other parameters you decide about the structure of your classifier.
 Figure 4 illustrates this.